This is a new Beta development release, fixing recently discovered bugs.

 statements — first, to change the storage engine used for

-, and then again to
+a table to engineNDB, and then again to

 change the table to use a non-NDB